LelsersLasers/Minecraft/mc_raylib_cpp/README.md

 	- Inventory
 		- Hotbar
 		- Break blocks -> add to inventory
+			- Or maybe "float" above ground like in the actual game
 		- Place blocks -> remove from inventory
 	- Day/night cycle
 		- Sun/moon